 Activating Microsoft Teams

-This feature is available to all new and existing organisational MindMup accounts at no additional cost.
-However, due to increased access permissions required to integrate with Microsoft teams, it needs to be enabled by the organisational administrator.
+Due to access permissions required to integrate with Microsoft teams, MS Teams integration needs to be enabled by the organisational administrator.

 The MindMup administrator can activate the Microsoft Teams feature from the account administration page with a few clicks.
 Here is how: